-The Regional Landfills share the revenues they earn from the disposal of waste with the communities in which they are located.
-In the last thirteen years they have paid over $184,775,185 in such "host fees" to Virginia local governments.
-In 2004, the Regional Landfills paid Virginia localities approximately $26,000,000 in these host fees.
-The more than $184 million in host fees paid by the seven landfills over the course of the past thirteen years have allowed localities to avoid the need for tax increases.
-In Charles City County, residential real estate taxes actually declined by twenty percent in the first years following the opening of its private regional landfill and real estate and personal property taxes have not increased in the last eight years.
+The regional landfills share the revenues they earn from the disposal of waste with the communities in which they are located.
+In the last 13 years, they have paid more than $184,775,185 in such “host fees” to Virginia local governments.
+In 2004, the regional landfills paid Virginia localities approximately $26,000,000 in these host fees.
+The more than $184 million in host fees paid by the seven landfills over the course of the past 13 years has allowed localities to avoid the need for tax increases.
+In Charles City County, residential real estate taxes actually declined by 20 percent in the first years following the opening of its private regional landfill, and real estate and personal property taxes have not increased in the last eight years.

-The Virginia Waste Industry also pays significant taxes to their host communities.
-Excluding host fees, the Virginia Waste Industry pays an average of more than $9,400,000 per year in combined total state and local tax payments.
-Total property taxes contributed by the Regional Landfills and privately-owned transfer stations alone average about $1,347,000 annually combined.
+The Virginia waste industry also pays significant taxes to its host communities.
+Excluding host fees, the Virginia waste industry pays an average of more than $9,400,000 per year in combined total state and local tax payments.
+Total property taxes contributed by the regional landfills and privately-owned transfer stations alone average about $1,347,000 annually combined.

-In addition to host fee payments, the Regional Landfills have also paid directly for $22,164,320 of other infrastructure and equipment purchases for their host communities.
-These payments were used towards new road construction, highway and bridge improvements, clean-up of abandoned tire piles, exhumation of an old landfill, hiring of county environmental inspectors, the purchase of a fire truck, closure of unlined local landfills, monitoring of closed landfills, the opening of waste disposal convenience centers for residents and construction of a county park
+In addition to host fee payments, the regional landfills have also paid directly for $22,164,320 of other infrastructure and equipment purchases for their host communities.
+These payments were used toward new road construction, highway and bridge improvements, cleanup of abandoned tire piles, exhumation of an old landfill, hiring of county environmental inspectors, the purchase of a fire truck, closure of unlined local landfills, monitoring of closed landfills, the opening of waste disposal convenience centers for residents and construction of a county park.

 Improving Virginia’s Environment

-The member companies of the Virginia Waste Industry are also leaders in recycling.
+The member companies of the Virginia waste industry are also leaders in recycling.
 They provide recycling services under contracts with 35 Virginia localities and provide commercial recycling services to Virginia businesses in virtually every metropolitan region of Virginia.
 They also provide household hazardous waste and tire recycling services in Virginia.
-One of these companies currently is the biggest end-user of recycled tires disposed each year in Virginia and previously reclaimed one of Virginia’s largest tire piles.
+One of these companies is current the biggest end user of recycled tires disposed each year in Virginia and previously reclaimed one of Virginia’s largest tire piles.

 Good Corporate Citizens

-The Virginia Waste Industry is also comprised of good corporate citizens.
-Its members support a wide variety of charitable and civic organizations in the communities where they are located including the Boy Scouts, Junior Achievement, Ruritans, Rotary Clubs, Virginia Special Olympics, little leagues, volunteer fire and rescue squads, housing partnerships, litter prevention and control organizations, Christmas Mother programs, PTA, the National Child Safety Council, Make-A-Wish Foundation, American Cancer Society, and Virginia Future Farmers of America.
-They have built playgrounds at local schools, contributed funds towards the construction of a laboratory, a math and science center and special events at local high schools, made donations to local Parks and Recreation Departments and provided funding to a local Social Services Department to aid needy families and serve free meals to senior citizens during holidays.
+The Virginia waste industry is also comprised of good corporate citizens.
+Its members support a wide variety of charitable and civic organizations in the communities where they are located including the Boy Scouts, Junior Achievement, Ruritans, Rotary Clubs, Virginia Special Olympics, little leagues, volunteer fire and rescue squads, housing partnerships, litter prevention and control organizations, Christmas Mother programs, PTA, the National Child Safety Council, Make-A-Wish Foundation, American Cancer Society and Virginia Future Farmers of America.
+They have built playgrounds at local schools; contributed funds toward the construction of a laboratory, a math and science center and special events at local high schools; made donations to local Parks and Recreation Departments; and provided funding to a local Social Services Department to aid needy families and serve free meals to senior citizens during holidays.

 Negative Impact of a State Trash Tax

-You can sign up to receive DEQ news releases by email with DEQ's public communications tool, DEQcast.
+Sign up to receive DEQ news releases by email.